taw00/dashcore-rpm/README.binaries.md

 sudo dnf install -y dash-masternode-tool --refresh
 ```

-Now browse your menuing system and select the "Dash Masternode Tool" icon.
 **Boom!** You should now see the Dash Masternode Tool graphical application
 open up on your screen.
 For more information on how to actually USE the tool,
 please visit